Jamal Benomar: United Nations

 In his career at the UN, Benomar worked for the Office of the High Commissioner for Human Rights (OHCHR), the United Nations Development Programme (UNDP) and the Department of Political Affairs (DPA).

-His work has largely focused on peacebuilding and governance issues in conflict countries.
+His work at the UN largely focused on peacebuilding and governance issues in conflict countries.
 In 2005 he helped to establish the United Nations Peacebuilding Commission and Peacebuilding Support Office, which he also directed.
 He has advised on conflict resolution issues in over 30 countries, including Yemen, Afghanistan and Iraq, where in 2004 he served as the Secretary-General's Envoy to support the National Dialogue Conference.

-The Under Secretary-General has authored numerous publications dealing with governance, rule of law, constitution writing and peace building.

 He has been described as "quintessentially political" by the head of the Centre for Humanitarian Dialogue, David Harland, who has worked closely with Benomar.
 "He is not a simple man who is willing to put all of his cards on the table," Harland told the Atlantic Council in 2014.

 On 9 November 2015, Benomar was appointed as the UN Secretary-General's Special Adviser for Conflict Prevention.
 In that role he led the UN response to the political crisis in Burundi.